cozy/cozy-banks/docs/services.md

 See Paper "Paiements recurrents" for more information on the service.

-ℹ️  This service an be run via CLI via `yarn service recurrence`
+ℹ️  This service can be run via CLI via `yarn service recurrence`

 ### Konnector alerts